tretaki/anoroc/README.md

 `python anoroc.py -u -c Italy`

+The output is the bokeh.html file, which you can open in a browser.

 ## TODOs

 + Add tests.
 + Improve plot functions to be able to plot multiple countries at same time.
++ Clean up bokeh plotting code.